 - Suffice to say, if the draw has a white streak following it, Power Echoes, or both, The Hero just got what he needed.

-- In the same vein as Yu-Gi-Oh!, Cardfight!!
-Vanguard has this a lot (in the anime and in real life) thanks to the "Drive Check" mechanic that can decide games based on the luck of the draw.
+- It has this a lot in the anime thanks to the "Drive Check" mechanic that can decide games based on the luck of the draw.
 In a separate example, opponents in the anime will have no problem assembling their main strategy, whereas the protagonists frequently suffer from bad draws and have to think on the fly.

-- Yami No Matsuei at first subverts this with a hand in which the main character's body is his stake - which the main character loses.
+- Descendants of Darkness at first subverts this with a hand in which the main character's body is his stake - which the main character loses.
 Then plays it straight when the main character's partner shows up just in time to win him back in the next hand.
 With a Royal Flush.

 - In Vandread, the cool and collected Gasgone is seen constantly beating the hotheaded Hibiki at poker.
 Sadly, though she seems to do this through sheer luck, as the two of them get dealt more and more unlikely hands culminating in four aces and a joker!
 Meaning either 5 of a kind or somebody screwed up the shuffle.